jeznorth/biohubbc/app/README.md

 These tests are run just like any other tests, but have 1 additional pre-requisite, which is generating the initial snapshot of the component.
 See [Running Tests](#running-tests).

-These snapshots should be saved in the repo.
+The snapshot files produced should be saved in the repo.

 <br />